 All humans are pattern-seeking creatures because the recognition of valid patterns is an evolutionary mechanism in the human brain.
 While indeed overreliance on seeking just self-gratifying patterns can lead to false connections and incorrect speculations, patterns based on verifiable evidence do not often suffer from these pitfalls.
 When a chain of events occurs with a pattern established in evidence, it feasibly leads to reasonable questions and new facts.
 The chain of historical events if studied closely might reveal the yet unseen connections and present that what once is dismissed with scorn can still be true.

 Depending on whom you consult, Lee Harvey Oswald is a figure concealed in the historical misnomers of "convicted assassin" and "innocent proven spy".
 He was part of a significant chain of historical events that reaches back much farther than November 22, 1963.
-During the course of events Oswald prior encounters three notable people a world away in Moscow, Patricia Johnson McMillan, Richard Snyder, and John McVickar.
+During the course of events Oswald prior encounters three notable people a world away in Moscow, they are Patricia Johnson McMillan, Richard Snyder, and John McVickar.
 Oswald ventures to the United States Embassy on October 31, 1959 and his life was set upon a fateful path where each of these people would play a role in Oswald's journey within Russia and even years after his death.

 Evidence prior revealed that reporter Priscilla McMillan had direct connections to the CIA while serving as one of its many contacts in Moscow and one of her links in the Domestic Contacts Division was employee Gary Coit.
 Agency officials were previously concerned that McMillan could be asked to discuss her official contacts with the House Select Committee on Assassinations because if the "CIA relationship is presented, Gary Coit (retired, DCD) may be subpoenaed."i However, officials had no need to worry because despite HSCA officials securing the release of secrecy agreements with connected witnesses, McMillan still denied her Agency connections that evidence would firmly establish decades later.
 This is notable because despite the opportunity to be honest with investigators without legal repercussion she chose to deceive them.
 She was just one of many associated with the CIA to do so.
-While Coit told investigators privately that his associations with McMillan in the early 1960s did not have espionage related dimensions, this does not explain her prior work that began in the late 1950s years before she encountered Oswald.
+While Coit told investigators privately that his associations with McMillan in the early nineteen sixties did not have espionage related dimensions, this does not explain her prior work that began in the late nineteen fifties years before she encountered Oswald.

 The first Agency connected person Oswald encountered in Moscow was the Second Secretary of the US Embassy Richard Snyder, the embassy official that dealt with Oswald's attempt to renounce his American citizenship.
 Snyder is a confirmed former Agency employee that also had contacts with Oswald directly and he is among those whose actions enable Lee Harvey Oswald's return to the United States.
 As each additional person connected to the CIA emerges, it constructs a pattern within this chain of events and perhaps McMillan and Snyder might not be the only Agency connected people engaging Oswald at the time.
-A CIA draft working paper that presented questions and issues offered by the Assassinations Records Review Board (ARRB) in 1997 regards the "doctoring" of personnel files and 201 files in the record.
+A CIA draft working paper that presented questions and issues offered by the Assassinations Records Review Board (ARRB) in nineteen ninety-seven regards the "doctoring" of personnel files and 201 files in the record.
 Separate investigations note this practice multiple times by studying other related documents to verify changes and conflicting accounts.
 An example question ARRB Counsel T. Jeremy Gunn posed regarding the issue was "i.e., could John McVickar ever have been an employee?"ii

 John Anthony McVickar was born in Manhattan, New York on May 22, 1924; he was educated at St Mark's High School, Georgetown University, and served during WWII in the United States Navy.
-Subsequently, McVickar attended the US Foreign Service School in 1948, and both he and Richard Snyder were on the same waiting list for employment with the US State Department's Foreign Service.
+Subsequently, McVickar attended the US Foreign Service School in nineteen forty-eight, and both he and Richard Snyder were on the same waiting list for employment with the US State Department's Foreign Service.
 The CIA later recruits Snyder in the Foreign Service using State Department cover and McVickar later testified he too gained State Department employment but without any intelligence connections.iii Yet repeated evidence challenges this assertion by linking him to multiple intelligence matters.

 A file dated November 8, 1949 states that McVickar was the longtime friend of a CIA affiliated person code-named UNMOVED.
 This person suggests the Agency employ McVickar because of his several European official friendships and officials state the "subject appears to be the type of individual which might be ideally suited to fulfill certain valuable operational assignments...such as spotter for other high-level potential agents, high level contacts, cut-outs, etc. All who know him agree that subject is capable of 'doing anything and getting to know anyone' if he so chooses."
 The sterling appraisal continues offering that McVickar is "...a serious minded, intelligent and patriotic individual who has had much experience along lines which could be of use to this organization".
 Strikingly the assessment reveals, "It is our thought that perhaps subject's unusual personality and in the cover job he now occupies could be exploited to advantage by this Station and the organization as a whole."iv A personal assessment of McVickar by Agency officials queries the "type of information furnished and what type is he expected to furnish in the future".
 These details would support that McVickar was a longtime friend and perhaps a source of intelligence for UNMOVED and the value of his future possible intelligence production was being assessed for direct employment.v

 Provisional Operational Clearance and the chance to approach McVickar for Agency employment were requested December 11, 1949.vi Agency officials were still attempting to court McVickar early the next year for employment but financial demands weighed against his relative inexperience concerning spycraft caused officials to deny the request during that period.
 Yet John McVickar soon gains a position with the State Department's Foreign Service branch, the same cover utilized by Richard Snyder during his time at the CIA.
 McVickar utilized his extensive contacts for the US State Department in Western Europe to secure American foreign policy goals during the following years in Russia, Bolivia, India, and British ruled Hong Kong.
-The Agency assigns him to Moscow Embassy in 1959 and this placed him among those who encounter Lee Harvey Oswald.
+The Agency assigns him to Moscow Embassy in nineteen fifty-nine and this placed him among those who encounter Lee Harvey Oswald.

 John A. McVickar was Richard Snyder's embassy subordinate, he was present but largely only listened to Snyder and Oswald's interaction.
 McVickar soon discussed the interaction between Oswald and Snyder with reporter Priscilla Johnson McMillan and suggested that she conduct an interview out of asserted concern.
 The next day McMillan joins McVickar for dinner to discuss Oswald and in early November of the same year McVickar reportedly attempted to deliver a message to Oswald from his brother John Pic but states there was no answer from Oswald's hotel door and this prompted McVickar to resend the message by certified mail.
 A Chronology of Oswald's life crafted by the President's Commission states McVickar notified Oswald about the correct procedure for obtaining his Russian wife a visa.
 A later immigrant visa application filed on behalf of Marina Oswald by Lee Oswald on July 11, 1961 and was "subscribed and sworn...before John A. McVickar, Consul of the US Embassy in Moscow."vii By the year's end, McVickar replaces Richard Snyder as Second Secretary of the US Moscow Embassy.